asthavj/EQUINOX-The-Beginners/README.md

 This **web application** has been programmed using python language.
 Different python libraries have been used such as Tkinter Tkinter is used to give user friendly interface for data entry and retrieval in student result management, PIL (Python Imaging Library) a powerful python image processing library to process and manipulate images.Here PIL is used for generating charts and graph to represent student performance data,and Split library in SQL.

-## Shortcomings of Student Result Management System
-* **Technical Issues** – As a by-product of technology, the management systems are likely to face technical glitches that are a part of the internet world.
-There might be server issues that stop the platform from running smoothly or running at all.
-Connectivity issues are also a concern, especially if the user belongs to a remote area.
-* **Navigation Issue** – As online platforms are relatively new to many learners, the students may find it difficult to navigate the application.
-The more features added to the application, the more likely are the students to get lost in the process of locating things on the platform.
-* **Security Issue** – Internet hacking is a concern for all online platforms.
-The same concern lies for the result management platforms as well.
-Hackers can manipulate or steal students’ data from the system, resulting in chaos and disruption to the program.
-The exam papers may also get leaked and the institute might be forced to redesign the question sheet

 ## Feature List
 1. **Create, Display, Update and Delete** student records.
 2. **Create, Display, Update and Delete** course records.